I Scream, You Scream, We All Scream for Ice Cream - At These Southern Delaware Sweet Spots.

-If you live here or are a frequent visitor to the area, you will likely recognize many of the spots on our list.
-Chances are you’ve even been to one or more at some point over the years, maybe even during the Summer of 2016.
+If you live here or are a frequent visitor to the area, you'll likely recognize many of the spots on our list.
+Chances are you’ve even been to one or more at some point over the years, maybe even recently.

 But we also bet you never get tired of them, nor do we.
 And there might be one or two that you haven’t heard of and would like to experience.